propertyhive/WP-Property-Hive-Template-Assistant-Add-On/README.txt

 Updating should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.0.56 =
+* Added support for latest version of Elementor where they've deprecated schemes
+* Declare support for WordPress 6.7.1

 = 1.0.55 =
 * Added setting to Elementor 'Property Image' widget to show the flag